-Routine Washing: It is the department's responsibility to ensure fleet vehicles represent The Mississippi Delta Community College appropriately.
+Routine Washing: It is the department's responsibility to ensure fleet vehicles represent Mississippi Delta Community College appropriately.
 Vehicles should be cleaned inside and out as appropriate for the intended use of the vehicle.
 Passenger vehicles that are not used off road would need to be kept cleaner than a truck that is used off road on a daily basis.
 Common sense should rule.
 If in doubt, clean it.
 It is recommended that all passenger vehicles be cleaned inside and out at least once monthly.

-Annual Safety Inspection: The Transportation Maintenance Facility shall schedule an annual inspection for each fleet vehicle.
+Annual Safety Inspection: The Department of Facilities Management shall schedule an annual inspection for each fleet vehicle.

-Fuel Purchases: All local gasoline purchases shall be obtained the Fuelman Service.
+Fuel Purchases: All local gasoline purchases shall be obtained through the Fuelman Service.
 Each vehicle shall be issued a unique fuel access card for that specific vehicle.
 Employees that are assigned vehicles shall be issued a personal identification number that is to be kept separate from the fuel key in the vehicle.
 When using this key, always enter in the correct employee identification number and correct mileage.
-If a fuel access key is stolen or lost, notify the Maintenance Department immediately.
+If a fuel access key is stolen or lost, notify the Department of

+Facilities Management immediately.
 A replacement key will be issued if needed.

-Under no circumstances, can a College department use a College-authorized fuel card (Fuelman) fuel access key to place fuel into a personal vehicle.
+Under no circumstances, can a College department use a College-authorized fuel card (Fuelman) or fuel access key to place fuel into a personal vehicle.
 There are no exceptions.
+Violation of this policy will result in immediate termination.